syncfusion-content/install-docs/Common/Essential-Studio/Installation/web-installer/how-to-install.md

     ![Download and Installation progress install](images/Step-by-Step-Installation_img10.png)

 11. When the installation is finished, the **Summary** wizard will appear.
-Here you can see the list of products that have been installed successfully and those that have failed.
-To close the Summary wizard, click Finish.
+It lists the products that were installed successfully and any that failed.
+To close the Summary wizard, click **Finish**.

     ![Installation Summary](images/Step-by-Step-Installation_img11.png)

-	* To open the Syncfusion<sup style="font-size:70%">&reg;</sup> Control Panel, click **Launch Control Panel**
+	* To open the Syncfusion<sup style="font-size:70%">&reg;</sup> Control Panel, click **Launch Control Panel**.

-12. After installation, there will be two Syncfusion<sup style="font-size:70%">&reg;</sup> control panel entries, as shown below.
-The Essential Studio<sup style="font-size:70%">&reg;</sup> entry will manage all Syncfusion<sup style="font-size:70%">&reg;</sup> products installed in the same version, while the Product entry will only uninstall the specific product setup.
+12. After installation, two Syncfusion<sup style="font-size:70%">&reg;</sup> Control Panel entries will be available, as shown below.
+The **Essential Studio<sup style="font-size:70%">&reg;</sup>** entry manages all Syncfusion<sup style="font-size:70%">&reg;</sup> products installed in the same version, while the **Product** entry uninstalls only the specific product setup.

     ![Control Panel](images/Step-by-Step-Installation_img19.png)

+## Troubleshooting

+* **Installer fails to launch:** Ensure you are running the installer with administrator privileges and that the downloaded file is not corrupted.
+Re-download the installer if necessary.
+* **Login fails or account is locked:** Reset your password using the **Forgot Password** link, or contact [Syncfusion Support](https://www.syncfusion.com/support).
+* **Installation is interrupted (network/disk issues):** Verify your internet connection and ensure there is sufficient disk space.
+Re-run the installer; the installation will resume from where it stopped.
+* **Required software warning:** Close the installer, install the prerequisites listed in the **Additional Software Required** alert, and re-run the installer.
+* **Product fails to install:** Check the Summary wizard for the specific error message, then refer to the [Syncfusion Support](https://www.syncfusion.com/support) page.

 ## Uninstallation

-Syncfusion<sup style="font-size:70%">&reg;</sup> installer can be uninstalled in two ways.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> installer can be uninstalled in two ways.

-* Uninstall the Syncfusion<sup style="font-size:70%">&reg;</sup> installer from the Syncfusion<sup style="font-size:70%">&reg;</sup> web installer
+* Uninstall the Syncfusion<sup style="font-size:70%">&reg;</sup> installer from the Syncfusion<sup style="font-size:70%">&reg;</sup> Web Installer
 * Uninstall the Syncfusion<sup style="font-size:70%">&reg;</sup> installer from Windows Control Panel

+N> Administrator privileges are required to uninstall the products.
+Close any open Visual Studio instances before starting the uninstallation.

-Follow either one of the options below to uninstall Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> installer.
+Follow either one of the options below to uninstall the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> installer.

-**Option 1: Uninstall the Syncfusion<sup style="font-size:70%">&reg;</sup> installer from the Syncfusion<sup style="font-size:70%">&reg;</sup> web installer**
+**Option 1: Uninstall the Syncfusion<sup style="font-size:70%">&reg;</sup> installer from the Syncfusion<sup style="font-size:70%">&reg;</sup> Web Installer**

-Syncfusion<sup style="font-size:70%">&reg;</sup> provides the option to uninstall products of the same version directly from the Web Installer application.
-Select the products to be uninstalled from the list, and Web Installer will uninstall them one by one.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Web Installer can also uninstall products of the same version directly.
+To do so:

+1. Launch the Syncfusion<sup style="font-size:70%">&reg;</sup> Web Installer from the downloaded location, the desktop shortcut, or the Start menu.
+2. Sign in with your Syncfusion<sup style="font-size:70%">&reg;</sup> account on the login wizard.
+3. On the Platform Selection Wizard, switch to the **Installed** tab and select the products to uninstall.
+To uninstall every product, check the **Uninstall All** check box.
+4. Click **Next** and follow the on-screen prompts to confirm and complete the uninstallation.

 ![Platform Selection wizard Installed](images/Step-by-Step-Installation_img4.png)

 **Option 2: Uninstall the Syncfusion<sup style="font-size:70%">&reg;</sup> installer from Windows Control Panel**

-You can uninstall all the installed products by selecting the **Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> {version}** entry (element 1 in the below screenshot) from the Windows control panel, or you can uninstall specific product alone by selecting the **Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> for {Product} {version}** entry (element 2 in the below screenshot) from the Windows control panel.
+You can uninstall all the installed products by selecting the **Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> {version}** entry (element 1 in the screenshot below) from the Windows Control Panel, or you can uninstall a specific product alone by selecting the **Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> for {Product} {version}** entry (element 2 in the screenshot below) from the Windows Control Panel.

 ![Control Panel](images/Step-by-Step-Installation_img22.png)

-N> If the **Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> for {Product} {version}** entry is selected from the Windows control panel, the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> Product alone will be removed and the below default MSI uninstallation window will be displayed.
+N> If the **Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> for {Product} {version}** entry is selected from the Windows Control Panel, only that Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> Product will be removed and the following default MSI uninstallation window will appear.

+The steps below describe the uninstallation flow once the Web Installer is launched from the Windows Control Panel.

 1. The login wizard will appear.
-You must enter your Syncfusion<sup style="font-size:70%">&reg;</sup> email address and password.
-If you do not already have a Syncfusion<sup style="font-size:70%">&reg;</sup> account, you can create one by clicking on **Create an Account**.
-If you have forgotten your password, click **Forgot Password** to create a new one.
-Click the Sign in button.
+Re-authenticate by entering your Syncfusion<sup style="font-size:70%">&reg;</sup> email address and password.
+If you do not already have an account, you can [create a new account](https://www.syncfusion.com/account/register) by clicking **Create an Account**.
+If you have forgotten your password, click **Forgot Password** to reset it.
+Click **Sign in** to continue.

     ![Login wizard install/uninstall](images/Step-by-Step-Installation_img9.png)

-2. The Syncfusion<sup style="font-size:70%">&reg;</sup> Web Installer's welcome wizard will be displayed.
-Click the Next button.
+2. The Syncfusion<sup style="font-size:70%">&reg;</sup> Web Installer's welcome wizard will appear.
+Click **Next**.

     ![Welcome wizard uninstall](images/Step-by-Step-Installation_img2.png)

 3. The Platform Selection Wizard will appear.
-From the **Installed** tab, select the products to be uninstalled.
-To select all products, check the **Uninstall All** checkbox.
-Click the Next button.
+From the **Installed** tab, select the products to uninstall.
+To select all products, check the **Uninstall All** check box.
+Click **Next**.

-	<em>**Installed**</em>
+	<em>**Installed tab**</em>

 	![Platform Selection wizard Installed](images/Step-by-Step-Installation_img4.png)

-	You can also select the products to be installed from the **Available** tab.Click the Next button.
+	You can also select the products to install from the **Available** tab.
+Click **Next** to continue.

-	<em>**Available**</em>
+	<em>**Available tab**</em>

 	![Platform Selection wizard Available](images/Step-by-Step-Installation_img25.png)

-4. If any other products selected for installation, Uninstall previous version wizard will be displayed with previous version(s) installed for the selected products.
-Here you can view the list of installed previous versions for the selected products.
-Select **Uninstall All** checkbox to select all the versions.
-Click Next.
+4. If there are any other products selected for installation, the **Uninstall Previous Version** wizard will appear with the previous version(s) installed for the selected products.
+You can view the list of installed previous versions here.
+To select all the versions, check the **Uninstall All** check box.
+Click **Next**.

 	![Existing Version for install](images/Step-by-Step-Installation_img26.png)

-5. Pop up screen will be displayed to get the confirmation to uninstall selected previous versions.
+5. A popup confirmation dialog will appear asking you to confirm the uninstallation of the selected previous versions.

 	![Existing Version for install](images/Step-by-Step-Installation_img21.png)

-6. The Confirmation Wizard will appear with the list of products to be installed/uninstalled.
-Here you can view and modify the list of products that will be installed/uninstalled.
+6. The Confirmation Wizard will appear with the list of products to be installed and uninstalled.
+You can view and modify the list from this page.

     ![Confirmation for install/uninstall](images/Step-by-Step-Installation_img15.png)

-	N> By clicking the **Download Size and Installation** Size links, you can determine the approximate size of the download and installation
+	N> Click the **Download Size** and **Installation Size** links to view the approximate size of the download and installation.

 7. The Configuration Wizard will appear.
-You can change the Download, Install, and Demos locations from here.
-You can also change the Additional settings on a product-by-product basis.
-Click Install button to install with the default settings.
+You can change the **Download**, **Install**, and **Demos** locations from here.
+You can also change the additional settings on a product-by-product basis.
+Click **Next** to continue with the default settings.

     ![Install and samples location install/uninstall](images/Step-by-Step-Installation_img23.png)

-8. After reading the License Terms and Conditions, check the **I agree to the License Terms and Privacy Policy** check box.
-Click the Install button.
+8. Review the License Terms and Privacy Policy, then check the **I agree to the License Terms and Privacy Policy** check box.
+Click **Uninstall** to start the uninstallation.

-	I> The products you have chosen will be installed based on your Syncfusion<sup style="font-size:70%">&reg;</sup> License (Trial or Licensed).
+	I> The products you have chosen will be uninstalled based on your Syncfusion<sup style="font-size:70%">&reg;</sup> License (Trial or Licensed).
+If the check box is not selected, the **Uninstall** button is disabled.

-9. The download, installation, and uninstallation progresses will be shown.
+9. The download, installation, and uninstallation progress will be displayed.

     ![Download and Installation progress install/uninstall](images/Step-by-Step-Installation_img17.png)

-10. When the installation is finished, the **Summary** wizard will appear.
-Here you can see the list of products that have been successfully and unsuccessfully installed/uninstalled.
-To close the Summary wizard, click Finish.
+10. When the uninstallation is finished, the **Summary** wizard will appear.
+It lists the products that were installed or uninstalled successfully and any that failed.
+To close the Summary wizard, click **Finish**.

     ![Summary install/uninstall](images/Step-by-Step-Installation_img18.png)

 	* To open the Syncfusion<sup style="font-size:70%">&reg;</sup> Control Panel, click **Launch Control Panel**.